+(the “Perimeter Fence”).
 No other parallel fence shall be located near than 15 feet to said rear and side property line.
+The Corporation will be responsible for maintenance to and upkeep for the Perimeter Fence, and any related expense will be paid from the Maintenance Fund.

 No object or thing which obstructs sightlines at elevations between two (2) and six (6) feet above the roadways within the triangular area formed by intersecting St property lines and in line connecting them at points twenty five (25) feet from the intersection of the street lines (or extensions thereof) shall be placed, planted or permitted to remain on corner lots.

-The drying of clothes in public view is prohibited, and the owners or occupants of any lots at the intersection of streets or adjacent to the greenbelt, parks, playgrounds or other facilities where the rear yard or portion of the lot is visible to the public, shall construct and maintain a drying yard or other suitable enclosure to screen drying clothes from public view.

-and the owner or occupant of all lots shall All lots shall be kept at all times in a sanitary, helpful and attractive conditionkeep all weeds and grass thereon cut and shall in no event use any lot for storage of material or equipment except for normal residential requirements or incident to construction of improvements thereon as herein permitted, or permit the accumulation of garbage, trash or rubbish of any kind thereon, and shall not burn any garbage, trash or rubbish.
-All clotheslines, yard equipment or storage piles shall be kept screened by a service yard, drying yard or other similar facility as here in otherwise provided so as to conceal them from the view of neighboring lots, streets or other property.
-Boats, trailers, motor homes trucks, recreational or business vehicles (other than automobiles), and inoperable vehicles of any kind are to be stored in a location no closer to the street then the front building set back line or in the case of a corner lot the side building line facing the street and shall be hidden from view by the garage or fence.
-Trucks or other commercial vehicles may not be parked in driveways or on streets except temporarily while deliveries are being made to or work is being performed on a lot or lots.
+The Owner or occupant of all Lots shall:

+keep Lots in a sanitary, helpful and attractive condition at all times;

+keep all weeds and grass on Lots cut;

+not use any Lot for storage of material or equipment except for normal residential requirements or incident to construction of improvements thereon as herein permitted;

+not permit the accumulation of garbage, trash or rubbish of any kind thereon or burn any garbage, trash or rubbish;

+conceal all clotheslines, drying clothes, yard equipment or storage piles from the view of neighboring Lots, streets or other property;

+hide from view in a Garage Structure or other Structure approved by the Committee all boats, trailers, motor homes trucks, recreational or Commercial Vehicles, and inoperable Vehicles of any kind;

+not park Commercial Vehicles or allow Commercial Vehicles to be parked in driveways or on streets except temporarily while deliveries are being made to or work is being performed on a Lot or Lots;

+not place or erect any sign, advertisement, billboard, or advertising structure of any kind other than normal for-sale sign not to exceed two feet by three feet and applicable to such Lot alone (any of the foregoing “Prohibited Signage”) without the prior written consent of the Committee;

+not remove or dig any dirt from any Lot except as necessary in conjunction with the landscaping of or construction on such Lot;

+not remove or cut trees from any Lot without approval from the Committee;

+not erect an aerial, pole, device or other Structure that projects more than five (5) feet above the highest ridge of the Primary Residence;

+not use a Lot, including a Primary Residence or other Structure, for any commercial business, professional or church purposes;

+not permit noxious or offensive activity of any sort or do anything on any lot which may be or become an annoyance or nuisance to the Owners;

+not install any septic tanks or private water wells on any Lot; OR

+Not rent a portion of a Primary Residence, Ancillary Residential Structure or other Structure for use as a dwelling.